‘Black Mirror’ Star Anjana Vasan Talks ‘Demon 79,’ Working With Charlie Brooker and Color Blind Casting

 “Making it diverse doesn’t take away anything, it can add meaning, or it can be a neutral thing.
 And depending on the context of what the director is doing and what the cast are doing together, an audience is intelligent enough to know when we need to, because we apply that same level of logic, when we watch a white actor when they’re playing a Danish prince or when they’re pretending to be Russian.
 We know that this is a British actor not doing a Russian accent, but they’re meant to be Russian.
 So why can’t we apply that same logic to someone who’s Brown?,” Vasan said.

 “But it’s important not to completely eliminate who you are and your ethnicity, it does signify something.
-And I think for Thea, the character that I’m playing, there’s an underlying meaning that happens when someone like me steps into a role like that, based on the story,” Vasan adds.
+And I think for Thea [the director of “Wicked Little Letters”], the character that I’m playing, there’s an underlying meaning that happens when someone like me steps into a role like that, based on the story,” Vasan adds.
 “We often don’t give permission for people of color to get to extend the boundaries of who we are and audiences are now savvy and smart enough to realize when we are cluing into ethnicity and not, for a role.”